Stephanie and Joseph Crisostomo and daughter Willow. UCLA

 "The NICU team is like family, and it is wonderful to come back and see everyone,” said her parents, who brought the matching T-shirts for the nurses.
 “We are so grateful for all that they did.”

-The reunion, which is held every two years and is organized by UCLA nurses, brought together approximately 300 NICU graduates and their parents with the nurses, doctors and other health care professionals from Mattel in Westwood and UCLA Medical Center, Santa Monica.
+The reunion, which is held every two years and is organized by UCLA nurses, brought together approximately 300 NICU graduates and their parents with the nurses, doctors and other health care professionals from Mattel in Westwood and UCLA Health - Santa Monica Medical Center.
 The NICU is where medically fragile newborns, including micro-preemies as well as full-term babies who are born with life-threatening illnesses, are cared for until they are able to go home.

 Party-goers enjoyed a petting zoo, bounce house, puppet show, face-painting, lunch and even a rousing performance by the UCLA Bruin Marching Band.